 Samuel A. Hornak

-Sam is active in the Western Pennsylvania community, and he has long been an advocate for homeless and at-risk children.
-He is a member of the Board of Directors of Beverly’s Birthdays and a member of the Board of Advisors to the Homeless Children’s Education Fund, both of which provide assistance to children experiencing homelessness in Allegheny County, Pennsylvania.
-As a member of the Three Rivers Workforce Investment Board Youth Advisory Committee, Sam assists in the distribution of federal and state workforce development funding among organizations serving young Western Pennsylvanians.
+Sam maintains an active community presence, and he has long been an advocate for homeless and at-risk children.
+He sits on the board of Beverly’s Birthdays, which provides assistance to children experiencing homelessness in Allegheny County, Pennsylvania.
+As a member of the Partner4Work Youth Advisory Committee, Sam assists in the distribution of federal and state workforce development funding among organizations serving young Western Pennsylvanians.
 Additionally, Sam is a past Board Chairman of the Pittsburgh Urban Magnet Project (PUMP), a non-profit organization dedicated to promoting the benefits of living and working in Western Pennsylvania.

 Sam served as a White House advance representative in the administration of President George W. Bush.
 As an undergraduate, he worked for the U.S. Agency for International Development in its Bureau of Legislative and Public Affairs, and for the U.S. House of Representatives Committee on Education and the Workforce.

 - Communiqué, “Affordable Care Act’s Medical Loss Ratio Provision: Is There A Private Right Of Action?” , November 2012.

 - Communiqué, “Health Plans’ Commercial Uncertainties Persist After Supreme Court’s Decision Upholding the Affordable Care Act’s Constitutionality,” August 2012.

 - The Legal Intelligencer,“Six Lessons From Six Months as an Associate,” July 2012.